digitalocean/Kubernetes-Starter-Kit-Developers/4-setup-prometheus-stack/README.md

 **Hint:**

 `Grafana` installation comes with a number of dashboards.
+Grafana dashboard can be visualized using the web browser on localhost (http://localhost:3000).

+Grafana login creditials are present in [promo-stack-values](res/manifests/prom-stack-values-v17.1.3.yaml) file.
+The default username is `admin` and password is `prom-operator`.
 Review those by going to `Grafana -> Dashboards -> Manage`.

 In the next part, you will discover how to set up `Prometheus` to discover targets for monitoring.
 As an example, the `Ambassador Edge Stack` will be used.
 You'll learn what a `ServiceMonitor` is, as well.